 - Prepare two baking sheets by lining them with aluminum foil and spraying them lightly with non-stick cooking spray.
 Set them aside.

-- Get out your air popper and make some popcorn the old fashioned way!
+- Get out your air popper and make some popcorn the old-fashioned way!

-- I pop the corn into a large bowl, shake the bowl vigorously to knock the unpopped kernels to the bottom of the bowl, and then transfer the warm popcorn into another large bowl by hand to ensure that all the un-popped and partially popped kernels are removed.
+- I pop the corn into a large bowl, shake the bowl vigorously to knock the unpopped kernels to the bottom of the bowl, and then transfer the warm popcorn into another large bowl by hand to ensure that all the unpopped and partially popped kernels are removed.
 (Seriously, there is nothing worse than chomping down on an unexpected hard kernel.)

 - Side the popped corn aside for a moment.

-- In a medium, microwave safe bowl, or my preference a glass 4 cup measuring cup heat the butter, brown sugar, molasses, salt and corn syrup, DO NOT ADD THE BAKING SODA YET, just long enough to melt the butter.
+- In a medium, microwave-safe bowl, or my preference aย glass 4 cup measuring cup,ย heat the butter, brown sugar, molasses, salt, and corn syrup,ย DO NOT ADD THE BAKING SODA YET, just long enough to melt the butter.

 - Stir well and put back in the microwave.